Climdyn/auto-AUTO/documentation/notes/paper.md

 # Summary

-auto-AUTO (or AUTO$^2$) is a python package that acts as an intermediate layer between the user and AUTO-07p continuation software [@doedel2007] (AUTO from here on). auto-AUTO automates the running of AUTO by monitoring the continuation, while also keeping track of bifurcation points.
+auto-AUTO (or AUTO$^2$) is a Python package that acts as an intermediate layer between the user and AUTO-07p continuation software [@doedel2007] (AUTO from here on). auto-AUTO automates the running of AUTO by monitoring the continuation, while also keeping track of bifurcation points.
 The package can automatically continue along these branching points, and continue branching along further bifurcation points